the-modem-distro/pinephone_modem_sdk/README.md

 * LK Bootloader: Working
   * On reset, the bootloader enters into fastboot mode automatically for 2 seconds, and boots normally unless instructed to stay (leave the command `fastboot oem stay` running while rebooting the modem to make it stop at fastboot).
    * Custom fastboot commands:
-    * fastboot reboot-bootlader: Reboot to fastboot
+    * fastboot reboot-bootloader: Reboot to fastboot
     * fastboot oem stay: Stay in fastboot instead of booting normally
     * fastboot oem reboot-recovery: Reboot to recovery mode
     * fastboot oem getmfg: Try to identify the modem from the partition table